microsoft/MixedRealityDesignLabs_Unity/README.md

 # Mixed Reality Design Labs
 This repo is where Microsoft's Windows Mixed Reality Design team publishes examples and explorations.
 The goal is to inspire creators and help them to build Mixed Reality experiences.
 We share sample app projects here that demonstrate how to use various types of common controls and patterns in Mixed Reality.
 Find out details about common controls and sample apps on https://developer.microsoft.com/en-us/windows/mixed-reality/design

+# Important: Adding submodule
+As soon as you clone the repo, init and update submodule:
+### "git submodule init"
+Followed by:
+### "git submodule update"

 # Common controls and examples
 ## TECHNICAL DETAILS AND TEST SCENES ##
 https://github.com/Microsoft/MRDesignLabs_Unity/tree/master/DesignLabs_Unity_Examples